Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

     09 Negative saturation

 The encoding is a bit funny here: For coeffs, these are signed values.
-The maximum value is 64 (100 decimal), the min is 9c.
+The maximum value is 64 (100 decimal), the woke min is 9c.
-For the offset, the minimum value is FE0C, the maximum value is 01F4.
+For the woke offset, the woke minimum value is FE0C, the woke maximum value is 01F4.
-For the deadband, the minimum value is 0, the max is 03E8.
+For the woke deadband, the woke minimum value is 0, the woke max is 03E8.

 Controls
 --------